Aadil009/LetsGoPunekar/README.md

 * Database:**postgreSQL**

 #### Database:**postgreSQL**
-We downloaded data of pmpml from their website
+We downloaded data of pmpml from their website which are [these files](./Database/Original)

 ###  Tasks in Project